 Suzanne Weber.
 Photo courtesy of the Suzanne Weber campaign

-House District 32, often associated with Oregon’s North Coast, encompasses all of Clatsop County and portions of Tillamook and Washington counties, including Banks, Gales Creek, Timber, and portions of Manning and Buxton.
+Today, Weber’s story is she’s running for Oregon House District 32’s seat, currently held by Rep. Tiffiny Mitchell (D-Astoria), which encompasses all of Clatsop County and portions of Tillamook and Washington counties, including Banks, Gales Creek, Timber, and portions of Manning and Buxton.

 Many Tillamook citizens, as well as long-time county residents, may remember that Weber began her political career by being elected to the city council in 2002.
 In 2010, voters installed her as Tillamook’s mayor, a position she still holds.

 And without question, those who know Weber personally will get a kick out of her answer as to why she decided to run for an Oregon House seat as a 73-year-old Republican who, as of now, still has 21 months left in her third term as Tillamook’s mayor.

 “I’m running because I just plain became angry,” Weber said.
 “I didn’t feel we (north coast residents) were being listened to — that our opinions weren’t valuable enough for our House representative (Mitchell) to take them to Salem.
 I thought about it and if you want to change something bad enough and don’t see anyone coming forward to do it, you have to step up yourself and take on that responsibility.”

 “I have the time and energy and I feel I can do a good job,” she continued. “(Senator) Betsy Johnson (D-District 16-Scappoose) has been our hero but she’s been pulling this load by herself.
 There needs to be a concerted effort coming from Oregon’s north coast.”